Income Statement Accounting

 #5 Employee share options in income statement accounting

-Employee share options reward employees with the opportunity to gain some ownership in the firm.
+Employee share options reward employees with the opportunity to gain some ownership interest (equity) in the firm.
 Share option accounting is determined by basic accounting principles.
 This can be one of the more complicated aspects of income statement accounting.

-Example of share option scheme
+Example of a share option scheme

 Typically, an employer grants options to staff if certain performance targets have been achieved, with the options exercisable in the future.